-Specific guidance for DSLs and SLT regarding remote learning is available at DfE: Safeguarding and remote education during coronavirus (COVID-19) and The Education People: Remote Learning Guidance for SLT.
+Specific guidance for DSLs and SLT regarding remote learning is available at DfE: Providing remote education: non-statutory guidance for schools and The Education People: Remote Learning Guidance for SLT

-- We will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with children and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and agreed systems e.g. Class Dojo - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and children will engage with remote teaching and learning in line with existing behaviour principles as set out in our behaviour policy/code of conduct and acceptable use policies.
+• We will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements.

-- Staff and children will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our remote learning policy. - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
-We will continue to be clear who from the school (if anyone) their child is going to be interacting with online. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home.
+- All communication with children and parents / carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and agreed systems e.g. Class Dojo - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and children will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our remote learning policy. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home.